 Loaded Firearm (ATL)

-43 Firearms Discovered This Week - Of the 43 firearms, 36 were loaded and 13 had rounds chambered.
+35 Firearms Discovered Last Week - of the 35 firearms, 26 were loaded and 10 had rounds chambered.
 See a complete list and more photos at the bottom of this post.

 Items in the Strangest Places - It’s important to examine your bags prior to traveling to ensure no prohibited items are inside.
 If a prohibited item is discovered in your bag, you could be cited and quite possibly arrested by local law enforcement.
 Here are a few examples from this week where prohibited items were found in strange places.

-- A multi tool was discovered concealed inside of a computer hard drive at Birmingham (BHM).
+- A 3” knife was discovered concealed inside a shoe at Washington Dulles (IAD).

-- A small knife was discovered in a shoe at Dallas/Fort Worth (DFW).
+- A 3” belt buckle knife was discovered at Guam (GUM).